Peugeot 208 review

 All models receive Bluetooth, a DAB radio, and wireless Apple CarPlay and Android Auto smartphone connectivity, and a six-speaker sound system.
 At the centre of the dash resides an HD screen that looks snazzy but can be fiddly to use.
 During testing, we found Peugeot’s software far more complex to navigate compared to rivals like the SEAT Ibiza and Volkswagen Polo.

 “Multi-coloured ambient lighting can’t prevent this car’s cabin from feeling dark.
-Blame the small windows all round – a worthwhile side effect of vastly improved crash protection, but one that also limits rearward visibility to the point where a reversing camera becomes a vital feature.” - Alex Ingram, chief reviewer
+Blame the small windows all round – a worthwhile side effect of vastly improved crash protection, but one that also limits rearward visibility to the point where a reversing camera becomes a vital feature.” - Alex Ingram, former chief reviewer.

 Boot space & practicality